 Kahlil Gibran

-Kahlil Gibran was a Lebanese-American writer, poet, and visual artist, best known for his book The Prophet published in 1923.
-Born as Gibran Khalil Gibran on January 6, 1883, in Bsharri, a village in the Ottoman-ruled Mount Lebanon, he immigrated with his family to the United States in 1895.
-His creative talents were recognized early, and he studied art in Boston and later in Paris.
+Kahlil Gibran was a Lebanese-American writer, poet, and artist, known for his book The Prophet.
+Born in Bsharri, in the Ottoman-ruled Mount Lebanon Mutasarrifate, Gibran immigrated with his family to the United States in 1895.
+He was enrolled in a school in Boston, where his creative talents were quickly recognized.
+He returned to Lebanon at the age of fifteen to study, but came back to the U.S. after personal losses.

 Are you sure you want to delete this?